The Armed Forces Day National Event 2019 will be a huge event for Wiltshire and will provide a major boost to the local economy.

 A stimulating and exciting three-day themed programme that will attract the whole community is planned.
 It will feature military parades, fly pasts and an air show, concerts, live entertainment, trade stands and exhibitors, as well as military and other displays, along with a host of VIP events, and the addition of a veterans’ and cadets’ day, which will include a service of remembrance.

-The event will be widely covered by local, national and international media, and through the BFBS, will be live linked to Germany and to bases across the world.
+The event, through the BFBS, will be live linked to Germany and to bases across the world.